amrheing/Home-Assistant-Configuration/README.md

 script:     !include scripts.yaml

 # includes by folders for manual editing
-# the tag name "xxx old" is mandatory
+# the tag name "xxx old" is mandatory to use both, old and new way!

 # first you have to create the folders
 # the files in the folders need to have the suffix .yaml